varasterix/PO-GAN-Solvers/README.md

     -p [path_to_tsp_dataSet_file]
     -h [highest_integer_weight]
+    -s [is_weight_matrix_symmetric]

+Note:
-Note: the option -p need to accept files with absolute repositories (like the others -p options after).
+- the option -p need to accept files with absolute repositories (like the others -p options after).
+- the option -s need to accept only the integers 0 (for boolean False) and (for boolean True)

-Example of TSP file "dataSet_*10*_*0*.tsp" in "test/" repository with *h = 5* :
+Example of TSP file "dataSet_*10*_*0*.tsp" in "test/" repository with *h = 5* (non symmetric):

-    sh generator.py -n 10 -i 0 -h 5 -p "test/"
+    sh generator.py -n 10 -i 0 -h 5 -p "test/" -s 0

 #### How to use the shell file "multi_generator.sh" :